 Salaries must be paid on a monthly basis on a consistent date set by the employer.

 We can help you get a new employee started in Czech Republic fast.
-The minimum onboarding time we need is only 72 hours.
+The minimum onboarding time we need is only 17 working days.

 Our team ensures your employees are onboarded and paid as quickly as possible while keeping your business compliant with all local employment legislation.
 The minimum onboarding time begins after the employee submits all required information onto the Remote platform.
 The onboarding timeline is also dependent upon registration with local authorities.

 For all non-nationals of the country of employment, the Right to Work assessment (if applicable) will add three extra days to the total time to onboard.
 There may be extra time required if we need to follow-up on the right to work assessment.